jyo-02/Intel-Products-Sentiment-Analysis/Readme.md

 At the end we choosed two model beacause of high accuracy they are:

 `Vader`
 `RoBERTa`

 * Vader has given the initial sentiment of the all the reviews and stored in csv file.
 * Later RoBERTa was trained on that data.

 ### Location of code:
 **Vader :** `2-ml-model/3-model_code/vader_textblob.ipynb`

 **RoBERTa** `2-ml-model/3-model_code/roberta_senti.ipynb`

-33. ## Insights
+3. ## Insights

     1. ### EDA
     2. ### Technical Review Summarization
-        * technical reviews are Summarized in 10 lines by bart-large-cnn.
+        * Technical reviews are Summarized in 10 lines by bart-large-cnn.
     3. ### Product Prons & Cons
         * Filters the most common words in the review of product in positive and negative.
     4. ### Product Suggestion